singular-gpispace/modular_res/README.md

 spack env activate -p myenv

 ```
-Add the abstract specs of modular to the environment:
+Add the abstract specs of modular_res to the environment:

 ```bash
 spack add modular_res